nate-d-olson/transcriptome_assembly_eval_tutorial/README.md

 #### Datasets for Assembly

-Starting with a single set of RNA-seq reads, *de novo* assemblies were generated for 4 datasets each with a different level of data processing.
+Starting with a single set of RNA-seq reads, *de novo* assemblies were generated for 4 data sets each with a different level of data processing.
 These processing steps are included in order to improve the quality of the *de novo* assembly.
 We aim to investigate whether such improvement is detected by the assembly evaluation algorithm.

 -   **No Modifications**: Raw RNA-seq reads were assembled directly with no further processing.
 -   **Trimmed Reads**: Raw RNA-seq reads were trimmed with Trim Galore.